 Nice Hat: The Shoveler wears a hard hat with a spotlight.

-Only Sane Man: Mr. Furious is the only one who thinks that Lance Hunt is Captain Amazing.
+Only Sane Man: Mr. Furious is the only one who realizes that Lance Hunt is Captain Amazing.
 He's also the only one who sees that the Sphinx just makes up his "mysterious" sayings by rearranging the words.

 Our Founder: A gigantic neon-lit statue of Captain Amazing.